Keshavamurthi/graphiant-playbooks/README.md

 # Define all the Configurations under configs folder.

-Refer the below samples and create one based on the requirement.
+Refer the samples and create one based on the requirement.

 For Example : To define the BGP Peering refer sample_bgp_peering.yaml